Karen Lord: Novels

+The Blue, Beautiful World was published in August 2023 by Del Rey in the US and Gollancz in the UK.
+It was described in The Guardian as a "complex, engaging novel [...] with a warmth and intelligence reminiscent of Ursula K Le Guin."
+The Big Issue characterised it as "infused with a kind of forward-thinking empathy and respect" and noted that the novel "has a lot to say about post-colonialism, though [Lord] plays with those ideas in a subtle and open-hearted fashion."

 Short stories

 Lord's short story "Hiraeth: A Tragedy in Four Acts" was published in the anthology Reach for Infinity, edited by Jonathan Strahan (2014), and she contributed the short story "Cities of the Sun" to Margaret Busby's 2019 anthology New Daughters of Africa.
+Also in 2019, Lord wrote "The Plague Doctors" for Take us to a Better Place: Stories, produced by Melcher Media and the Robert Wood Johnson Foundation.

 Awards

 Redemption in Indigo won the 2008 Frank Collymore Literary Endowment Award for Best Unpublished Manuscript, the 2010 Carl Brandon Society Parallax Award, the 2011 Crawford Award, the 2011 Mythopoeic Award, and the 2012 Kitschies Golden Tentacle Award for the Best Debut Novel.

 Redemption in Indigo was also nominated for the 2011 World Fantasy Award for Best Novel and for the John W. Campbell Award for Best New Writer, and longlisted for the 2011 OCM Bocas Prize for Caribbean Literature.

+The Blue, Beautiful World was longlisted for the 2024 Women's Prize for Fiction.